A two-purpose bistatic radar system model

 paramBistatic = calc_param_BistaticRadar();

-In the model the receiver and transmitter are separated and move on different trajectories.
-There are 3 models of motion: uniform, equal-accelerated and user (trajectory is defined pointwise).
-An example of setting the transmitter's uniform motion is shown below:
+In the model, the receiver and the transmitter are separated and move along different trajectories.
+3 motion models are supported: uniform, equidistant and custom (the trajectory is set point-by-point).
+An example of setting a uniform motion of the transmitter is given below:

 Path = path_to_folder * "/" * name_model * ".engee"